 1. Lay Down Fresh Lauan Wood

 Lauan plywood is a popular choice for RV roofing because it’s both lightweight and solid.
 Secure it firmly with screws so there are no squeaks or gaps.
-Make sure each sheet lines up neatly—bumps or splinters now will show through once we add the new membrane.
+Make sure each sheet lines up neatly.
+Any bumps or splinters now will show through once we add the new membrane.

 2. Apply Adhesive